-The anesthesia evaluation of the acute trauma patient must always begin with the ABC: airway, breathing, circulation (not Accuse, Blame, and Criticize).
+The anesthesia evaluation of the acute trauma patient must always begin with the ABC: Airway, Breathing, and Circulation (not "Accuse, Blame, and Criticize").
 Ensure these are adequate before proceeding further.
 Determine (with the surgeons) the nature and extent of all injuries, and obtain as much history from the patient, family, or observers as possible.
 History is often lacking in serious trauma patients, but much can be learned from a few simple questions (e.g., "Can you take a deep breath?
 Do you remember the accident?").

-After the ABC part of the examination is complete, look for occult injuries (e.g., decreased breath sounds on one side, cold feet, CNS focal findings).
-For facial trauma, remember that maxillary fractures are often associated with basilar skull fractures and cervical spine injuries, whereas isolated mandibular fractures are usually not.
+After the ABC part of the examination is complete, look for occult injuries such decreased breath sounds on one side, cold feet, and central nervous system focal findings.
+For facial trauma, remember that maxillary fractures are often associated with basilar skull fractures and cervical spine injuries, but isolated mandibular fractures are usually not associated with such injuries.
 For blunt chest injuries, beware of rib fractures, flail chest, cardiac or pulmonary contusion, pneumothorax, cardiac tamponade, and aortic tears or dissection (70% of these will rupture within 24 h if undiagnosed).

-Preoperative investigation should include (if possible) lateral C-spine film, chest film, ECG, hematocrit(s), and urinalysis for blood.
-Be sure that a type and cross-match sample has been sent to the blood bank immediately.
-Other tests, such as CBC, coagulation profile, and electrolytes, may be ordered but should not delay emergency surgery.
+Preoperative laboratories should include (if possible): lateral C-spine radiography, chest radiography, electrocardiogram (ECG), hematocrit(s), and urinalysis for blood.
+Be sure type and cross-match sample has been sent to the blood bank immediately.
+Other labs, such as complete blood count, coagulation profile, and electrolytes, may be ordered but should not delay emergency surgery.